Psypher1/the-language-hub/learn/swahili/basics.md

 > Swahili, also known by its native name **Kiswahili**, is a Bantu language and the native language of the Swahili people.
 It is a native language of mostly Tanzania and Kenya.

-We'll start with some simple words
+Let's start with some simple words.

+## Pronouns

 | Swahili | Translation |
 | ------- | ----------- |